Serious Injuries linked to “Low Impact” Motor Vehicle Collisions

 Studies have shown, however that “the amount of damage sustained by the car bears little relationship to the force applied.”
 Further studies have shown that vehicles do not absorb the force from the other vehicles colliding with it, but rather are transferring the energy/force into the occupants, causing 1) the serious injuries and 2) the vehicle to show little-to-no damage.
 Serious injuries endured as a result of low impact collisions include soft-tissue neck and back distortion.

 Do not dismiss your injury because your vehicle did not sustain large amounts of property damage.
-Call the Buffalo car accident attorneys now.
+Call our car accident attorneys now.

 Ian MsCnab, Chapter 10, “Acceleration Extension Injuries of the Cervical Spine,” The Spine, 2d Ed., Rothman & Simeone, eds., W.B.
 Saunders Co., Philadelphia (1982)